Djokovic, Federer, Serena remain favorites to win opening Grand Slam

 Also in the mix is the popular Osaka, who stunned Williams in New York.

-The 21-year-old Japanese, however, had an inconsistent build up to the year’s first grand slam.
+The 21-year-old Japanese, however, had an inconsistent build up to the year’s first Grand Slam.

 Osaka suffered a straight set loss to Lesia Tsurenko in the semi-final of the Brisbane International and withdrew from the Sydney International in frustration.

-Writing by Greg Stutchbury in Wellington and Amlan Chakraborty in New Delhi
+Writing by Greg Stutchbury in Wellington and Amlan Chakraborty in New Delhi; Editing by Christian Radnedge